-Why 2021 Was a Good Year for Bitcoin
+Why 2022 Has Been a Bad Year for Bitcoin

 Over 2021, bitcoin enjoyed a steep rise in its market value.
-At the start of the year, a single coin was valued at $32,000, and by April that number had doubled.
 Traders were optimistic that wider acceptance of bitcoin by merchants and big banks would support the price.

 The Risk-Off Trade

-Bitcoin’s price has continued to fall through the first half of 2022, as has the stock market.
+By Jan.
+1, bitcoin had fallen from an all-time high of $68,789.63 on Nov.
+10, 2021, to $47,098.
+The price declined further through the first half of 2022, as did the stock market.
 Investors have turned to assets that perform well in a time of a slowing economy, higher inflation and rising interest rates.

-Concerns over the high electricity use associated with bitcoin mining and the banning of cryptocurrency transactions by China also weighed on bitcoin’s value.
+Concerns over the high electricity use associated with bitcoin mining and the banning of cryptocurrency transactions by China also weigh on bitcoin’s value.

 Good To Know